 Second and Third performances CANCELLED.

 ‘full stop slightly high’ is Nicole Bachmann’s first project with the gallery.
-Bachmann will be producing a new durational performance within VITRINE London, on Bermondsey Square, with the dancers Noa Genazzano and Aurore Vigneron.
-The performance will be staged through a series of acts opening on Tuesday 10 March, with the last being realised for VITRINE’s 10th Anniversary event ’Sounding Off 2.0’.
+Bachmann has produced a new durational performance within VITRINE London with the dancers Noa Genazzano and Aurore Vigneron.
+The performance will be staged through a series of 2 acts.

 Bachmann explores VITRINE’s unique space and its confined form which limits the movement of bodies, as a metaphor for the social constraints we may experience in our lives.
 These constraints manifest themselves socially, physically and economically in our bodies and our minds, creating multifaceted limitations on our lives.
 Bachmann is interested in how these constraints become rules and normalities, entering our lives and becoming negative parameters through which we exist.

 As a narrow aisle, with not much space for manoeuvre, the space could be considered a physical representation of this restraint.
 Structural elements and platforms of varying heights will be built into the space.
 Performers will have to negotiate these through movement and interaction between each other inside VITRINE, leaving marks on the white walls.
 When there is no performance, these marks become traces of their bodies’ movements.